Toward Supergravity Spectral Action: Spectral action and Euclidean Supergravity

-Using the calculation of the spectral action for pure supergravity we get the spectral action related to this particular Dirac operator and the constrained geometry defined by it.
+By this means, and in a similar procedure as in pure gravity, we get the spectral action related to this particular Dirac operator and the constrained geometry defined by it.
 The first non constant term is

 The term $a_4$ is a combination of terms quadratic in $\psi$ and non trivial interactions between the graviton and the gravitino { } The cuadratic terms appearing in (\ref{eq13}) are given by { } { }